-Yukon College is a leader in education, rooted in our diverse cultures and northern environment where everyone is inspired to dream, learn and achieve.
-The College has been delivering education and training in the North since 1963.
+Yukon University is a leader in education, rooted in our diverse cultures and northern environment where everyone is inspired to dream, learn and achieve.
+YukonU has been delivering education and training in the North since 1963.
+Formerly Yukon College, the institution officially became Yukon University in May 2020.
 Our 11 community campuses and two campuses located in Whitehorse work closely with business, industry and local governments to deliver programming when and where it’s needed.

-Ranked #1 in Canada for research intensity amongst Canadian Colleges, Yukon College is home to the Yukon Research Centre, with a focus on climate change and cold climate innovation, as well as biodiversity monitoring, and the mining life cycle.
+As Yukon College, the institution was ranked #1 in Canada for research intensity amongst Canadian Colleges.
+YukonU is home to the Yukon Research Centre, with a focus on climate change and cold climate innovation, as well as biodiversity monitoring, and the mining life cycle.

-YC offers the following environment related academic programs: Bachelor of Science in Northern Environmental and Conservation Sciences (in partnership with University of Alberta); Renewable Resources Management diploma; Northern Science diploma; Northern Outdoor and Environmental Studies; Geological Technology.
-YC also offers a non-credit Yukon Water and Wastewater Operator program.
-All of the College’s programming includes a First Nations competency component.
+YukonU offers the following environment related academic programs: Bachelor of Science in Northern Environmental and Conservation Sciences (in partnership with University of Alberta); Renewable Resources Management diploma; Earth Sciences; Northern Science diploma; Northern Outdoor and Environmental Studies.
+YukonU also offers non-credit Environmental Monitoring, Water and Wastewater Operator, and Fisheries Field Assistant programs.
+All of YukonU’s programming includes a First Nations competency component.